 Some couples look for attention and love through their kids or their pets.
 That’s why in a relationship the couple has a child or a pet.
 The wife may be more focused on the pet or the child because she’s getting the love and connection guaranteed from them.
 But from the husband, she’s not so sure.
 It may be lacking from him.

-The relationship seems to be stuck.
+The relationship is stuck if the couple does not communicate with each other.
 So what it needs are the other human needs – growth and contribution.

 You need to grow and learn as a couple so that each can become a better person, a better husband, a better wife, a better parent.
 You meet new challenges and solve problems together, build a business together, build a family together.